0xe0rng/0xe0rng.github.io/_posts/2023-05-25-hid/2023-05-25-hid_bruteforcing.markdown

 We should should now see the mouse move by 10 units in the x direction on the host device.

 ## Introducing PatternBash
-### The Attack, Introducing the existing brute force solutions
-So what can we do with this?
+So what can we do with this knowlage?
 Inspired by the **Android Pin Brutefocing Project**[^pin-bruteforce-repo] I have created a bash script that will bruteforce the pattern lock or an android device.

 The problem with bruteforcing is the timeout between failed attempts.
 In our case we can actually factory reset the device one more which will reset the timeout every time we do.